PokerStars' The Big Blowout Records the Biggest Overlay in Online Poker History

 Considering the guarantees put up across the Blowout Series, overlays were always on cards.
 However, falling short by over a million dollars on the opening day suggests that PokerStars may have bitten off more than it could chew.

 The tournament had a buy-in of $109, with $9 going to the operator’s pocket as tournament fee.
 With 37,673 total entries, PokerStars collected $339,057 in total rake.
-Taking the tournament fee into account, the operator still had to pony up close to $900,000.
+Even with this tournament fee including in the total entries collector, the operator still had to pony up close to $900,000 to cover.

 The shortfall could increase further as three more $5 million guaranteed events are scheduled to take place in the coming weeks.